Skip to main content

 Checkpoint Exchange

 The Points Exchange is Checkpoint’s core trading platform where users can buy and sell points before they become official tokens.
-All trades are secured with collateral to ensure both sellers and buyers fulfill their obligations on settlement.
+Some markets mint escrow tokens 1:1 against points, while non-custodial markets use USDC collateral to determine weighted minting on fill.

 Checkpoint Exchange is running at the moment on testnet